Skip to main content

 boolBoolean flagsbool

 Use decimal(18) for financial values like price and quantity.
 It preserves exact precision, unlike f64 which can introduce floating-point rounding.
+Values that don’t fit become NULL.

 Transforms